LucaMozzo/CSVSerializer.NET/README.md

 </ul>

 <h2>Building the NuGet package</h2>
-Rebuild the project using the Release configutation, then in the `CSVSerializer.NET` folder run `nuget pack .\CSVSerializer.nuspec`
+Rebuild the project using the Release configutation, then in the <code>CSVSerializer.NET</code> folder run <code>nuget pack .\CSVSerializer.nuspec</code>